Shake, Rattle & Roll: Evil Origins: Production

-The "2050" segment of Shake, Rattle & Roll Evil Origins is noted to be Richard Gutierrez's return to Regal Films, having done films for the production outfit in his early career.
+The "2050" segment of Shake, Rattle & Roll: Evil Origins marked Richard Gutierrez's return to Regal Films, having done films for the production outfit in his early career.
 This is also the first time for him to be paired with Ivana Alawi.
 Ryan Bang was also supposed to be part of the cast but due to scheduling conflicts, Bang was replaced by Lozano.
-Regal Films released a statement on October 2025, that the production for Evil Origins proceeded "smoothly and wrapped on schedule" in response to rumors that Alawi has caused delay in the productions.
+Regal Films released a statement in October 2025, that the production for Evil Origins proceeded "smoothly and wrapped on schedule" in response to rumors that Alawi caused delays in production.
 The production studio called the allegation "entirely untrue".

 Release

-The film is scheduled to release in December 25, 2025, as part of the upcoming 2025 Metro Manila Film Festival.
+The film was released on December 25, 2025, as part of the 2025 Metro Manila Film Festival.

+Reception

+Box office

+Shake, Rattle & Roll: Evil Origins reportedly grossed on its opening day at the Philippine box office.